 Much of the current debate so far has centered around the effectiveness and implementation of sending hundreds of millions of American a check.

-The decision to “means-test” checks is important for appeasing officials who might be worried about budgets and deficits, according to Bob Greenstein, founder and president of the Center for Budget and Policy Priorities, a nonpartisan Washington think tank.
-Though now is not the time to worry about budgets and deficits, he says, officials should prioritize limiting who gets a check rather than decreasing how much each person receives across the board.
+The decision to “means-test” checks is important for appeasing officials who might be worried about budgets and deficits, but it does come with complications, according to Bob Greenstein, founder and president of the Center for Budget and Policy Priorities, a nonpartisan Washington think tank.

 “Let’s say you have someone making $100,000 a year who is still working remotely,” Greenstein says.
 “Getting them a check isn’t going to lead to that much additional purchasing.
 Compare that to an unemployed worker who made $35,000 a year and has been laid off and has no income at all, every dollar you give that person is likely going to go back into the economy.”